movie-travel-code/cambly-course-blogs/blogs/TaoismInChina.md

 #### 3.3 Moon in well

 Well is your heart, moon is the reality.
-"Moon in well" mainly tell people tell people you have to accept the world as it is.
-It is a dangerous idea.
+"Moon in well" mainly tell people you have to accept the world as it is.
 The world won't let tigers stop killing because just you like sheep.

+Taoism believes that you should have a ruthless view of the world, which is a necessary ability of a ruler.
+The ruler can't be biased or indecisive [ˌɪndɪˈsaɪsɪv]  .
+It's possible that you have to sacrifice one person to save more people.

 #### 3.4 One can be austere [ɔ:ˈstɪr] if he has no selfish desires